ilhan007/ui5con-web-component/README.md

 # Develop UI5 Web Components in TypeScript!

 Welcome to our UI5Con hands-on!
-The current project demostrates web components development flow with the usage of the [UI5 Web Components](https://github.com/SAP/ui5-webcomponents) tools for TypeScript development.
+The current project demonstrates web components development flow with the usage of the [UI5 Web Components](https://github.com/SAP/ui5-webcomponents) tools for TypeScript development.

 ## Prerequisites